 We’ve mentioned adding a link to your Instagram bio.
 It’s one of the few places where you can share live links, and #linkinbio has got to be one of the most-used hashtags on social media.

 But you can only share one link at once.
-If you want to offer more connections, then consider a service such as Linktree.
+If you want to offer more connections, then consider a link sharing tool.
 Or you can save Stories as permanent Highlights on your profile.

 The information and links will still be accessible – so you can keep contests open for more than 24 hours.
 And once the prize draw is over, the highlight will serve as a tempting reminder of your generosity to followers.